DimonSmart/LikeSpecFlow/README.md

 ## Intro
 I like the way specflow works ... in theory.
 In reality I've faced several problems
-- Plugin needed for IDE (not all IDE currently supported)
+- Plugin needed for IDE (not all IDE currently supported.
+Vote for Rider https://youtrack.jetbrains.com/issue/RIDER-9750)
 - Typos in step definition leads to long error hunting
 - Step text definition and step-method definition is almost the same.
 Ant it hard to support sync bewteen.
 - Converting all parameters from strings lead to localization errors for dates, doubles etc.